Ethevie/Splunk_login_Detection/README.md

 The goal is to simulate a real-world SOC workflow for monitoring suspicious authentication activity.

 ---
+## ✅ Key Takeaways
+- Applied Splunk SPL queries to analyze Windows Security Event logs.
+- Created detections for:
+  - Successful and failed login attempts.
+  - Credential manager access (EventCode 5379).
+  - Logins outside normal working hours.
+  - Multiple logins from the same host.
+- Documented results with queries **and screenshots** for clarity.

+This project highlights my ability to:
+- Write and optimize SPL queries.
+- Investigate authentication-related anomalies.
+- Present findings in a clear, professional, and technical format.

+  ---
 > ## Step 1: Event Code Extraction
 > **Purpose:** Verify that EventCodes are extracted correctly from the Windows logs.
 >